imazen/resizer-web/content/licenses/pro.md

 Subject to the following restrictions:

- * Redistribution is **only permitted as part of a larger project that does not compete with the Software or any products distributed by the the owner of the Software**.
+ * Redistribution is **only permitted as part of a larger project that does not compete with the Software or any products distributed by the owner of the Software**.
 The receiving party is licensed the software under the [Professional Client license][proclient].
   	For example, it is permitted to integrate the Software in a project for a client, and the client may use the project on any number of servers.
 But for the client to integrate the Software with another project themselves, they must buy  a license.
  * A copy of the [Professional Client license][proclient] must be included with the Software when it is distributed.
  * When redistributing a modified copy of the Software, a notice that the Software has been modified must be included.